GraalVM Native Build Tools - for Maven

 You are done!
 Congratulations, you are now successfully connected to a remote host in Oracle Cloud!

-You will use this Terminal to perform the steps described in the lab.
+You will use this terminal to perform the steps described in the lab.

 Note on the Development Environment

-You can easily check that by running these commands in your Terminal:
+You can easily check that by running these commands in your terminal:

 java -version